leo1357904/RESTful-API-beerRecipes/README.md

 * How did you decide which technologies to use as part of your solution?

-	I use Node.js and MongoDB to implement this RESTful API and use Express, Nodemon, and Mongoose to support developing and 		combining server and database.
+	I used Node.js and MongoDB to implement this RESTful API and used Express, Nodemon, and Mongoose to support developing and 		combining server and database.
 I googled "RESTful API" and found out Node.js is a good way to develop RESTful API fast.
 Then 		according to the article I found, it is recommended to use MongoDB connect the server and use Express, Nodemon, and Mongoose to 	support them.
-So I decide to use these techniques to complete my challenge.
+So I decided to use these techniques to complete my challenge.

 * Are there any improvement you could make to your submission?